Plexlogic/dspy-intro/README.md

 Once the project is installed (see above), it can be run with these steps:

-1. If you haven't already, open Terminal as described in the installation steps.
+1. Open Terminal as described in the installation steps.
-2. Make sure you're in the project with the command `cd ~/dspy-intro`.
+1. Make sure you're in the project with the command `cd ~/dspy-intro`.
+1. Load the project dependencies with `poetry shell`.
 1. Run the project by entering this command in the Terminal.
 You can do this multiple times (in Terminal, you can press UP to repeat the previous command).

    `python dspy_intro/hello_world.py`